gnosischain/cryo-indexer/README.md

 ![Cryo Indexer Header](img/header-cryo-indexer.png)

+# Cryo Indexer

-A service for continuously indexing blockchain data using Cryo and storing it in ClickHouse, with support for running multiple indexers with different datasets.
+A service for continuously indexing blockchain data using [Cryo](https://github.com/paradigmxyz/cryo) and storing it in ClickHouse, with support for running multiple specialized indexers with different datasets.

 ## Overview

-Cryo Indexer extracts blockchain data using the [Cryo](https://github.com/paradigmxyz/cryo) tool and stores it in a ClickHouse database for easy querying and analysis.
-It supports automatic handling of chain reorganizations and can extract various types of blockchain data such as blocks, transactions, logs, and more.
+Cryo Indexer extracts blockchain data using the Cryo tool and stores it in a ClickHouse database for easy querying and analysis.
+It supports automatic handling of chain reorganizations and can extract various types of blockchain data such as blocks, transactions, logs, state diffs, and token transfers.

 ## Multi-Mode Functionality

-The cryo indexer supports running multiple instances with different dataset configurations and starting blocks.
+The Cryo indexer supports running multiple instances with different dataset configurations and starting blocks.
 This enables the following capabilities:

 - Run different datasets in separate processes to balance resource usage
 - Start different dataset types from different block heights
 - Manage separate indexing progress for each dataset group
+- Backfill specific data ranges as needed

 ## Features

 - Continuously index blockchain data
-- Handle chain reorganizations
+- Handle chain reorganizations automatically
-- Store data in ClickHouse database
+- Store data in ClickHouse database with optimized schema
 - Configurable indexing options
 - Multiple indexer modes with different dataset configurations
 - Support for multiple datasets: